fxamacker/fxamacker/README.md

 My first open source project is [fxamacker/cbor](https://github.com/fxamacker/cbor).
-It's a [CBOR codec](https://github.com/fxamacker/cbor#cbor-codec-in-go) used by Arm Ltd., Berlin Institute of Health at Charité, Chainlink, ConsenSys, Dapper Labs, Duo Labs (cisco), EdgeX Foundry, Mozilla, Oasis Labs, and more.
+It's a [CBOR codec](https://github.com/fxamacker/cbor#cbor-codec-in-go) used by Arm Ltd., Berlin Institute of Health at Charité, Chainlink, ConsenSys, Dapper Labs, Duo Labs (cisco), EdgeX Foundry, Mozilla, Oasis Labs, and others.

 I tried to balance competing factors such as speed, size, safety, usability, and maintainability.
 If you use fxamacker/cbor in your project, please let me know.
 I'm curious to see where and how it's used!